-Departing the overlook, the AT rolls elevation, passing a third campsite at .8 mile and a large, old-growth oak at 1.5 mile.
-The trail begins a sharp descent, crossing through Horse Gap at 1.8 mile.
-The Appalachian Trail rises from Horse Gap, beginning a nearly unrelenting climb of Sassafrass Mountain in the next mile.
+Leaving the overlook, the AT rolls elevation, passing a third campsite at .8 mile and a large, old-growth oak at 1.5 miles.
+The trail begins a sharp descent, crossing through Horse Gap at 1.8 miles.
+The Appalachian Trail rises from Horse Gap, starting a nearly unrelenting climb of Sassafrass Mountain in the next mile.
 The hike passes several towering rock outcrops as it winds through sharp switchbacks, climbing Sassafrass.

-The hike passes a campsite at 2.45 miles, and reaches another camp at 2.8 miles near the Sassafrass Mountain summit.
-The summit is densely tree-covered, and the warm-weather views are disappointingly nonexistent in this mostly-deciduous forest.
+The hike passes two campsites near the Sassafrass Mountain summit.
+The summit is densely tree-covered, and the warm-weather views are disappointingly non-existent in this mostly deciduous forest.

 The Appalachian Trail departs Sassafrass, descending 440 feet over the next mile to reach Cooper Gap.
 The trail reaches Cooper Gap at 3.5 miles, reaching the gravel-paved FS42.
 From here, the Appalachian Trail continues an eastbound trek, rolling over Justis Mountain to the Gooch Mountain Shelter, 3.2 miles from Cooper Gap.
 This hike turns, retracing its outbound steps on the AT, climbing Sassafrass and rolling elevation to reach Hightower Gap at 6.9 miles, completing the hike.